 If Empress Falls happen to be busy with a group of abseilers when you arrive, you can while the time exploring all the other tiny little falls that flow down the rocks around the falls.

-Sylvia Falls is one of the most photographed Blue Mountains waterfalls.
+Next down the trails is Sylvia Falls – one of the most photographed Blue Mountains waterfalls.
 It is a beautiful waterfall with water flowing across eroded sandstone shelves on the side of a forested cliff.
 Like most waterfalls, Sylvia Falls are best after the rain when running water covers most of the rock face.

-Lodore falls are my favourite falls in the Valley of the Water.
+Another 5-min walk brings you to Lodore falls – my favourite falls in the Valley of the Water.
 With large rocks at the bottom of the falls, they have a wild look to them, as if water just happened to run down the mountain here and you happened to be in the right place at the right time to see it.

 Flat Rock Falls